samsonKFanuel/Code-War-Exercise/src/string-incrementer.md

 * incrementString('Test') should return Test1

 #### Attention:
-0's at the end of the number should be considered.
+0's at the begining of the number should be considered.

 #### Example
  * incrementString('Test0099') should return Test0100